Like it? Share it!

 Why travel with a carry on only

-There are many reasons to travel with a carry on only.
+There are so many reasons to travel with a carry on only!

 The first is that, in my opinion, it is much more convenient.
 Having less baggage when traveling with kids is a great thing; it means you’ll have your hands free to hold the kids hands, push strollers, or – more likely – to carry the things the kids promised they’d carry themselves but lost interest in quickly.